The David Family Foundation

 • Modest Operational Scale: Despite significant annual grant-making (£677,781 in 2024), the foundation operates without staff and with very low reserves, suggesting pass-through funding model

-• Broad Interests: The foundation's five stated priority areas provide flexibility but may also indicate varied trustee interests rather than focused strategic priorities
+• Broad Interests: The foundation's stated priority areas provide flexibility but may also indicate varied trustee interests rather than focused strategic priorities

 • Limited Transparency: Minimal public information available means expectations should be managed accordingly